ioccc-src/winner/2024/ferguson1/README.md

 input (or worse things).

-In fact the only thing that MIGHT hint at what this program is is that it spells out OREGON TRAIL TRAIL OREGON.
+In fact the only thing that MIGHT hint at what this program is is that it spells out OREGON TRAIL OREGON (with an 'o' after 'TRAIL').
 But this is a long tradition in IOCCC entries so this is a good thing and it could be misleading for all you know.
 In fact it is because this can hardly be said to be 'Oregon Trail'.
 It's something else really.

 I would guess that if anyone can figure out what this code does it would be the IOCCC judges but even then unless there is some wizardry I am unaware of without